 Flowers: After vining, suddenly there is a burst of white as the 6-part male flowers bloom.
 The flowers are of separate sexes (monoecious).
 Both sexes are showy with 6 long thin greenish-white petals opening to a star formation.
 These always seem to have a partial twist.
 The staminate (male) flowers have 3 stamens with yellow s-shaped anthers that are united into a column.
 The margins of the petals have glandular hairs.
 Mixed in at the base of the raceme, but developing slightly later from the staminate flowers are 1 to 4 of the pistillate (female) flowers.
 These also have gland-tipped hairs and beneath the petals is the green 6-lobed ovary that is softly prickly outside making it look larger than it is.
 The style has a blunt tip.
 This ratio of male to female is why after seeing so many white flowers one sees only a few of the cucumber fruits.

 Fruits: These are green oval inflated capsules, usually about 2 inches long, with longitudinal veins, covered with soft prickles and containing four chambers, each of which produces a flat brown seed.
 The prickles are tipped with a small gland when young.
 The capsule opens from the bottom in autumn releasing the seeds.
 Dry seeds are about 15 x 7 mm (5/16 x 5/8 inch) The seed capsule is quite conspicuous as the vine is usually draped over other plants or woodpiles, etc., and the leaves have fallen away leaving only the green to brown capsule hanging from the bare vine.
+The seeds require 60 days of cold stratification for germination.

 Habitat: Wild Cucumber grows in a variety of soils from moist to dry woodlands, but sun is required.